lawrennd/old_talks/_datasets/includes/olympic-sprint-data.md

 \code{print(data['citation'])}

 \notes{The data consists of all the male and female sprinting data for 100m, 200m and 400m since 1896 (six outputs in total).
-The ouput information can be found from: `data['output_info']`}
+The output information can be found from: `data['output_info']`}

 \code{print(data['output_info'])}